AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 4. Assessment

 Three tasks were completed for each of the bias correction methods (for each of the GCM/RCM combinations):
-- **Task 1 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
+- **Task 1 (Calibration)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
 - **Task 2 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.
 - **Task 3 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.

-The rationale for the historical task was to assess how well the bias correction methods perform when they train on exactly the same data that they correct.
+The rationale for the calibration task was to assess how well the bias correction methods perform when they train on exactly the same data that they correct.
 This is the most basic test of a bias correction method - if a method cannot adequately correct the very data it was trained upon, it is unlikely to be a useful method.
-Conversely, if a method performs too well at the historical task, this can in some cases be an indication of over-fitting.
+Conversely, if a method performs too well on the calibration task, this can in some cases be an indication of over-fitting.
 In other words,
-validating a bias correction method on the same data that was used for calibration can give the impression that the method is more skilful than it actually is.
+validating a bias correction method on the same data that was used to calibrate the method can give the impression that the method is more skilful than it actually is.

 The rationale for the cross validation task was to avoid the impression of artificial skill by validating the bias correction methods on data that was not used for calibration.
-It also allowed for the QDC method to be directly compared to the bias correction methods, because for the historical task the QDC method simply reproduces the original observations.
+It also allowed for the QDC method to be directly compared to the bias correction methods, because for the calibration task the QDC method simply reproduces the original observations.
 Cross validation is the gold standard for weather forecast verification, because temporal synchronicity is expected between the forecast data and observations.
 In the context bias correction validation,